Sam Darnold's career-best season ends with a thud as he takes 9 sacks in playoff loss

 Two came at critical moments.

-With Minnesota trailing 10-3 in the second quarter, Darnold fumbled on a sack and Jared Verse scooped it up, racing 57 yards for a touchdown.
+With Minnesota trailing 10-3 in the second quarter, Darnold held the ball a split second too long and was stripped on a sack by Ahkello Witherspoon.
+The ball bounced right to Rams linebacker Jared Verse, who scooped it up and raced in for a 57-yard touchdown.

+“All the plays he does make off schedule, a lot of guys around the league can make those plays, but there is a level of understanding the situation of hey, we can’t allow such a game-changing play to happen,” O’Connell said.

 Hoping for a spark just before halftime, O’Connell opted to go for it on fourth-and-2 from midfield on the next drive.
 Minnesota instead gave the spark to the Rams, turning it over on downs when Darnold was sacked.